iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering.
 Avid reader.
 I study other subjects through self study.
 I have exposure to most of them.

+I am high achiever personality.
+I value my and other's time.
 Please use direct communication style if you want to communicate with me.

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements